monodot/monodot-co-uk/about.md

 ---
 title: About
 layout: post
-date: 2016-12-09
+date: 2016-12-09T00:00:00.000Z
 ---

 Hello!
 My name is Tom Donohue and this is my personal web site.

-This site is to showcase the things I’m working on, and for random writings on my blog.
+This site is to showcase the things I'm working on, and for random writings on my blog.
 I hope you find some of this useful!

 Currently my main activities are: